isdk/isdk-lang-spec/README.md

   callback: "?={...arg1, event: event.type}" # Unable to cancel event listening
 ```

+Note:

+* If the callback function returns a value, other callback functions can access it through the `event.result` parameter, with the return value of the last callback function serving as the final result returned to the `$emit` event trigger function.
+* Setting the parameter `event.stopped` to `true` will prevent the execution of subsequent callback functions.

 #### `$emit` triggers event function

 The parameters are as follows: